dersiwi/trackmania-gym/trackmania-gym-docs/docs/installation.md

 ### If on Linux

-You need to make sure you have wine installed, as this is necessary to translate windows-based systemcalls into linux-based systemcalls (in order to be able to execute the game TMNF):
+You need to make sure you have wine and winetricks installed, as this is necessary to translate windows-based systemcalls into linux-based systemcalls (in order to be able to execute the game TMNF):
 ```sh
 sudo apt install winetricks
 winetricks dxvk